infinitered/ProMotion-map/README.md

 Use `:image` to specify a custom image.
 Pass in a string to conserve memory and it will be converted using `UIImage.imageNamed(your_string)`.
 If you pass in a `UIImage`, we'll use that, but keep in mind that there will be another unnecessary copy of the UIImage in memory.

 Use `:left_accessory` and `:right_accessory` to specify a custom accessory, like a button.

+Use `:detail_accessory` to specify a detail accessory that will be positioned below the title, any UIView will work.
+This will override `:subtitle`.
+Available from iOS 9.0.

 You can access annotation data you've arbitrarily stored in the hash by calling `annotation_instance.params[:your_param]`.